Northern FlickerColaptes auratus

-Habitat: Northern Flickers are found in open woodlands, forest edges, including cities and suburbs, and will visit backyard bird feeders.
+Habitat: Northern Flickers are found in open woodlands, and forest edges, including cities and suburbs, and will visit backyard bird feeders.
 They nest in almost all forest types found in Tennessee.

-Diet: Mostly ants but also beetle larvae, and during late autumn, winter and early spring, a variety of berries.
+Diet: Mostly ants but also beetle larvae, and during late autumn, winter, and early spring, a variety of berries.

 Nesting and reproduction: Males and females vigorously defend the space around their nest tree but do not defend a feeding territory, probably because their food sources are not economically defendable.